vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 | Del (Deletion) | 'AC' ->  'C'|
 | MNP (Multiple-nucleotide polymorphism) |'ATA'->  'GTC'|
 | MIXED (Multiple-nucleotide and an InDel) | 'ATA' -> 'GTCAGT'|

+First we have to call our SNPs, compare our sample sequences against the reference genome (figure out what happened) and then find out where they are!

+## Call SNPs

 Following the DrosEU pipeline, to call SNPs we are going to use Kapun's PoolSNP[^1].
 It is a heuristic SNP caller for pooled sequencing data and requires Python3 (which usually comes with the conda environment, I think?) and GNU parallel (`conda install conda-forge::parallel`).
 As input, it takes an MPILEUP file and a reference genome in FASTA format.
 It creates the following output files: